 Things come up from time to time

-Freelancers are generally in their role for one of 2 reasons.
+Freelancers are generally in their role for one of two reasons.
 The first is that they love the flexibility of freelance work and are able to earn well.
-The second is that their personal life is such that they are not able to take a job that involves a commute and full-time standard hours.
+The second is that their personal life is such that they are perhaps not able to take a job that involves a commute and standard full-time hours.

-There are great freelancers in both categories.
-But, sometimes things come up which get in the way of the work for both types; perhaps more so for the latter category.
+There are great freelancers in both categories, but sometimes things come up that get in the way of each, perhaps more so for the latter category.

-You also obviously need to have a sweep up team that can deal with these fall outs.
-If you manage to get the work done when things go wrong, then you are on the track to success in your business.
+You also need to have a sweep-up team that can deal with any fall-outs.
+If you manage to get the work done when things go wrong, then you are on track to succeed in your business.

 Learning and development

-It can be incredibly difficult to train remote employees on the types of content you need.
-The nuances of tone and style, linking and references, take some getting used to.
+It can be incredibly difficult to train remote employees when dealing with the different types of content you need.
+The nuances of tone and style, linking and references, can take some getting used to.

-At Daily Posts we have a personal development plan and training system, enhanced by video tutorials and briefs, for all of our writers, full-time in-house and part-time freelancers.
-This enables us to ensure that they are constantly being up skilled at our expense so that they feel they have a career route through the writing game, even if they are only doing a few hours a week.
+At Daily Posts, we have a personal development plan and training system – enhanced by video tutorials and briefs – for all of our writers, whether full-time in-house or part-time freelancers.
+This enables us to ensure staff are constantly being up-skilled at our expense, allowing them to feel they have a career route through the writing industry, even if they are only working a few hours each week.

-Many people have said to me that this investment in people is a waste of time, that freelancers jump ship quicker than it takes for their money to hit their account after you have clicked send in PayPal.
+I’ve heard many people say to me that investment in people is a waste of time, and that freelancers jump ship quicker than it takes for the money to hit their PayPal account after you have clicked ‘Send’.

-The reality is that this is not the case with our teams.
-We have found that investment in human capital means that we get returns in terms of loyalty, performance, and development.
-We have found a real culture of teamwork evolve through the virtual office that we have in place and the practices that we have established.
+This is most certainly not the case with our teams.
+We have found that investment in human capital means we get returns in terms of loyalty, performance and development.
+We have seen a real culture of teamwork evolve through the virtual office that we have in place and the practices that we have established.

 Technology driven, staff controlled

-At Daily Posts we have developed an online virtual office to drive the processes that are required in the fast-paced challenging environment in which we operate.
-We have done this to provide our staff with more control, rather than less.
+At Daily Posts, we have developed an online virtual office to drive the processes that are required in the fast-paced challenging environment in which we operate.
+We have done so to provide our staff with more control, rather than less.

-For example, if an issue comes up with one of our writers they can request that work that they had taken be reassigned to another member of staff.
-A click of the button and they can get on with their life in the sure knowledge that they are not letting anyone down.
-If something minor comes up then they can request an extension, enabling them to keep on top of their work without their stress levels escalating.
+For example, if an issue arises with one of our writers, they can request work be reassigned to another member of staff.
+One click of a button and they can get on with their life, safe in the knowledge that they aren’t letting anyone down.
+If something minor comes up, then they can even request an extension, enabling them to keep on top of their work, without their stress levels escalating.